 Imagine if your apartment was robbed or your neighbor’s apartment next door caught fire and your apartment and contents were damaged by water and smoke.
 Your landlord’s insurance policy won’t pay to replace your property.
 That’s where the correct renters insurance protection can spare you the cost to replace that which was lost or damaged!
 Plus, your renters insurance can cover items like electronic equipment, sporting goods and other things that you take away from your home.

 Your renter’s insurance policy will include:

-- Personal Property Protection — Covers the loss or damage of your stuff.
+- Personal Property Protection — Covers the loss or damage of your possessions.

 - Family Liability Protection — Provides legal representation and protection against judgments.